everettsouthwick/amazon-auto-reload/README.md

 # amazon-auto-reload

-This python scripts automates the process of reloading Amazon.com gift cards with user-defined amounts and user-defined transactions per execution.
-This is useful to maximize credit and debit card rewards or to prevent the closure of a credit account due to inactivity.
+This script automates the process of reloading Amazon gift cards with configurable amounts and transactions per execution.
+This is useful to maximize credit and/or debit card rewards or to prevent the closure of a credit account due to inactivity.

 ## Dependencies